 We are parents & community members of all professions and political affiliations who are concerned about the policies that the Douglas County (Colorado) reform-minded Board of Education and district administration have forced upon the families of our community.

-Formed in 2013, and with over 1,500 members, Douglas County Parents aims to inform the community on the issues facing our schools and how the destructive policies of the DCSD (Douglas County School District) Board of Education are affecting our children.
+Formed in 2013 and representing thousands of parents and community members, Douglas County Parents aims to inform the community on the issues facing our schools and how the destructive policies of the DCSD (Douglas County School District) Board of Education are affecting our children.

 The Douglas County Parents Board: